 Journalist Joanie has already visited several war zones, but in 2008 things go wrong when she is kidnapped by the Taliban in Afghanistan.
 For six days, she bravely fights for her life until she is released.
 Upon returning home, she writes a book about her experiences.

-Despite this traumatising event, she continues to work as a journalist in the region and decided to write another book, Pakistan, het gevaarlijkste land ter wereld (Pakistan, the most dangerous country in the world), a revelation in Dutch journalism.
-As a reporter mainly for weekly magazine Knack, she continues to travel to Asia, the Middle East and the Balkans.
-She encounters the bitter realities of war, but also the human aspect.
+Despite this traumatic experience, she continues to work as a journalist in the region and writes another book, Pakistan, the most dangerous country in the world, a revelation in Dutch-language journalism.
+As a reporter, mainly for the weekly Knack, she continues to travel to Asia, the Middle East and the Balkans.
+She encounters brutal war, but also the human side.

-Although we often see images from war zones, we can’t truly comprehend what it’s really like.
-During her travels, Joanie visits places that most of us would prefer to avoid.
-In 2017, famous Dutch investigative and war journalist Arnold Karskens proclaimed her the best Dutch war reporter of the year.
-She shares her fascinating and emotional experiences during this keynote.
+Although we are often confronted with images of war zones, we can hardly imagine them.
+On her travels, Joanie gets to places most of us would rather stay away from.
+In 2017, renowned Dutch investigative and war journalist Arnold Karskens named her best Dutch war reporter of the year.
+She recounts her experiences in a fascinating and moving way.

 The lecture by Joanie de Rijke flowed perfectly.
 A nice presentation and a pleasant chat afterwards.

 Inner Wheel Mandel-Leie

 Joanie de Rijke's lecture, ‘Oorlog in Syrië en vluchtelingenstroom’ (War in Syria and the refugee train) is the story of someone who has experienced everything from close by; someone who views the positives as well as the negatives; balanced but also captivating.